acpelicano/breast_models_repository/README.md

 ## Cite Us ##
 If you use some of these models, please cite us with:

-Ana Catarina Pelicano, Maria C. T. Gonçalves, Daniela M. Godinho, Tiago Castela, M. Lurdes Orvalho, Nuno A. M. Araújo, Emily Porter, and Raquel C. Conceição, “Development of 3D MRI-based anatomically realistic numeri-cal models of breast tissues and tumours for Microwave Imag-ing diagnosis” (under review in Sensors, 2021).
+Ana Catarina Pelicano, Maria C. T. Gonçalves, Daniela M. Godinho, Tiago Castela, M. Lurdes Orvalho, Nuno A. M. Araújo, Emily Porter, and Raquel C. Conceição, “Development of 3D MRI-based anatomically realistic numerical models of breast tissues and tumours for Microwave Imaging diagnosis” (under review in Sensors, 2021).